 In addition to standard operatic repertoire, Katherine has become a go-to singer in the contemporary music scene, and she continues to cultivate relationships with living composers.
 In early 2016 she sang the west coast premier of Circular 14, a new oratorio on the life of Aristides de Sousa Mendes, the Portuguese consul whose actions during WWII saved the lives of thousands of Jewish refugees.

-Katherine received her Master of Music degree from CCM, and her Bachelor of Arts in Music from UCLA.
+Katherine is the fouding Director of Vocal Arts at the California School of the Arts – San Gabriel Valley.
+She received her Master of Music degree from CCM, and her Bachelor of Arts in Music from UCLA.
 She lives in Los Angeles with her husband, conductor Michael Christ Powers.